gayegul/makeupToBuyList-AngularApp/README.md

-# SingleResExpAPI
+# makeupToBuyList

-A single resource REST API with Express that is backed by Mongo
+A simple full stack app that uses Angular and Node backed by MongoDB